James Cameron is facing some hilarious criticism for saying he hopes people get tired of ‘Avengers’ movies

 — myrna (@joquinphoenix) April 22, 2018

-But while the internet roasted Cameron, Marvel Studios president Kevin Feige looked on the bright side.
+But while the internet roasted Cameron, Marvel Studios’ president, Kevin Feige, looked on the bright side.

 “Uh, he loves the movies!”
 Feige said told Vulture.
 “That’s awesome!
 Wow, James Cameron loves our movies!
 That’s exciting!”